 If a data class is not an option because you’re running an older Python version, for example, you can also consider returning:

 What’s best depends on the kind of data you’re returning.
 If the data fits in a list nicely, use a list.
 In case the data has keys and values, use a dictionary.
 If your data is more complex, you might even need to put multiple lists inside a dictionary.
-Just remember, at some point, it will be cleaner to use a (data) class.
+Just remember, it will be cleaner to use a (data) class at some point.